Bayesian nonparametric discontinuity design: Discussion

+With an exponential covariance function the most rigorous form of locality can be enforced.
+Here, the Markov properties of the Gaussian process guarantee that only discontinuities at the intervention threshold are detectable.
+On the other hand, non-local covariance functions such as the periodic covariance function are vulnerable to false positives if the true process is non-stationary.
+Here, the presence of change points away from the intervention threshold can lead to false alarms, due to the flexibility of the regressions.
+In this case, or in exploratory applications, \method can be performed in a sliding-window fashion to ensure that the highest Bayes factor is at the intervention threshold.

-\method can be extended in several ways to make it more widely applicable.
-For instance, we do not currently account for covariates that may serve as confounds for causal inference~\cite{Harris2004}.
-However, such covariates can be explicitly taken into account in the regression models, or even be learned from the observations~\cite{Kocaoglu2017}.
-Covariate selection can be performed using automatic relevance determination~\cite{Wipf2008}, where we learn separate length scales for each covariate.
-Those features that do not affect the prediction correspond to diverging length scales.
+\method can be extended in several ways.
+For instance, we do not currently account for covariates that may serve as confounds for causal inference~\citep{Harris2004,Brodersen2015}.
+However, such covariates can be explicitly taken into account in the regression models, or even be learned from the observations~\citep{Kocaoglu2017}.
+Covariate selection can be performed using automatic relevance determination~\citep{Wipf2008}, where we learn separate length-scales for each covariate.
+Furthermore, improvement is expected from more accurate estimators of the model marginal likelihood than the BIC, such as the ELBO or bridge sampling~\citep{Fourment2020}.

-Other extensions include the fuzzy application of a threshold function (for instance, a drug may be prescribed according to a certain policy, but that policy is not always adhered to).
-Another extension is the modelling of partial effects~\cite{Choi2017,Choi2018}.
-In our multivariate example, a single assignment function is used to label each 2D point as above or below the phantom border.
-Alternatively, a threshold or other decision function can be applied to either of these two dimensions, which can then be used to test whether each dimension individually results in a discontinuity, in addition to the multivariate test.
-Finally, more sophisticated covariance functions allows one to test discontinuities in global properties of the signal.
-For example, periodic covariance functions can detect discontinuities in oscillatory signals such as heart rate and respiration, by identifying differences in frequency, the amplitude or waveform.
-We explore these extensions in future work.

-Our approach is based on Gaussian process regression, which has a number of computationally attractive features.
-In particular, with a Gaussian observation model, many of the required computations become analytically tractable.
-However, via for instance the Laplace approximation, Gaussian process regression can be used in tandem with non-Gaussian observation models~\cite{Rasmussen2005}.
-For instance, one observation model could be Poisson to model count data~\cite{Adams2009,Williams1998}, which is arguably more applicable in the Sicilian smoking ban example, or Bernoulli for binary outcomes.